vmoravec/dev/vim/README.markdown

 Installation
 ------------
+### git & ruby
 `git clone git://github.com/vmoravec/dev-config.git`

 `cd dev-config/vim`

 `rake install`

+### Manual
-When copying the content of the folder files/ by hand, rename vim/ to .vim/ and vimrc to .vimrc
+When copying the content of the folder files/ by hand into the home folder, rename vim/ to .vim/ and vimrc to .vimrc

 Ruby
 ----